SK-CERT/Taranis-NG/docker/README.md

 cd Taranis-NG
 ```

 _Then_, remove `.example` extension from file `docker/.env.example` and files in `docker/secrets`.
 Use your favorite text editor and change default passwords.
 Taranis NG uses [Docker secrets](https://docs.docker.com/compose/use-secrets/) to store sensitive data.
-(Saving passwords in variables defined in `docker/.env` is not advised and you will need to modify Docker compose YAML files to make it work correctly.)
+(Saving passwords in variables defined in `docker/.env` is not advised and you will need to modify Docker compose YAML files to make it work correctly.
+Also, make sure you do not have both POSTGRES_PASSWORD and POSTGRES_PASSWORD_FILE set - they are mutually exclusive)

 ```bash
 vim docker/.env